 - More severe brain injuries can result in long-term mental and physical problems that can prevent victims from working or living without around-the-clock medical assistance.
 These serious side effects include cognitive and motor control problems, hampered senses, communication impairment, issues with emotional regulation, and personality changes.
 In extremely severe cases, injured victims remain in a coma or vegetative state or never regain consciousness.

 Treating a brain injury involves a complex regimen of medication and rehabilitation, and no two injuries are exactly the same.
-An injured victim may face hospitalization, spend time in the Intensive Care Unit, undergo acute rehabilitation to regain as many activities of daily living as possible, spend time at a residential rehabilitation facility, undergo outpatient therapy, and even have to stay at an assisted living facility that provides housing and care for people with brain injuries.
+An injured victim may face hospitalization in a trauma hospital, spend time in the Intensive Care Unit (ICU), undergo acute rehabilitation to regain as many activities of daily living as possible, spend time at a residential rehabilitation facility, undergo outpatient therapy, and even have to stay at an assisted living facility that provides housing and care for people with brain injuries.

 Any number of scenarios involving violent blows to the head can cause a traumatic brain injury.
 Some of the more common causes include: